fmi/java-course/05-generics/lab/README.md

     /**
      * Check if there are unprocessed events.
      *
-     * @return true if there are unprocessed events, false otherwise */ public boolean isEmpty() {
+     * @return true if there are no unprocessed events, false otherwise */ public boolean isEmpty() {
         throw new UnsupportedOperationException("Still not implemented");